- June 10, 2019

 Please pass the bread basket

-Equity crowdfunding is the perfect appetizer to pair with the entrée of venture capitalism.
+Equity crowdfunding is the perfect appetizer to pair with the entrée of venture capitalism (too bad VCs haven’t realize it yet!).
 Venture’s are often looking for small companies they can scale to massive profitability, and generally, startups that complete an equity crowdfunding round, have in effect been vetted, by the everyday people that make up the crowd of small investors supporting those startups.
 Of course that doesn’t mean every investment is a slam dunk – professional due diligence is always important.
 However, it does give venture groups reason to believe in the viability of a startup.

 Why?
 Because smaller investors have fewer equity investment options; as such they are more vocal with their support for what they adamantly believe in and will in turn heavily market their investments to their network.
 Less options to build wealth make for a very motivated and engaged network that seizes opportunities that arise.
 Overall, equity crowdfunding activates a wider, more motivated investor pool that ultimately benefits the venture capital ecosystem.
 For everyday people, equity crowdfunding is an inexpensive path into the investment market; a place they could not easily tread before 2016.